Developer quickstart

 To get started using the AI Hub API:

 • You must have an AI Hub account.
-See the getting started page to learn how to sign up for a community account or join an organization by invitation.
+See Getting started to learn how to create a community account or join or start an organization.

 • You must have an API token.
 After creating an account, you can generate an API token yourself.